Dwayne Bacon: Panathinaikos (2022–2023)

 On October 21, 2022, Bacon signed a two-year deal (with several opt-out clauses for the club) with Panathinaikos of the Greek Basket League and the EuroLeague.

 On April 28, 2023, Bacon was prematurely released from the team in the middle of the Greek Basket League play-offs due to a series of disciplinary violations that the player had committed throughout the season.

 In 27 EuroLeague games, Bacon averaged 16.6 points, 3.5 rebounds and 2 assists (with 1.3 turnovers), playing around 31 minutes per contest.
 Additionally, in 17 domestic league matches, he averaged 13.2 points, 3.9 rebounds and 2.3 assists, playing around 24 minutes per contest.

 Leones de Ponce (2024)

 On May 23, 2024, Bacon signed with the Leones de Ponce of the Baloncesto Superior Nacional.

 Zenit Saint Petersburg (2024–2025)

 On August 7, 2024, Bacon signed with the Zenit Saint Petersburg of the VTB United League.
 In the 2024-25 season, Bacon was named MVP for the month of March of the VTB United League.

 Dubai Basketball (2025–present)

 On July 16, 2025, Bacon signed with Dubai Basketball of the ABA League.

+On June 12, 2026, Bacon was suspended for one game after making inappropriate remarks to a referee during the Game 3 loss.